 The bag itself appeared to be of high quality, reinforced nylon.
-I'd successfully used it many times when I traveled, as its over-the-shoulder “messenger”-styling worked better walking through airports than my dual-strap, Thule backpack which is more suited to bicycle commuting.
+I'd successfully used it many times when I traveled, as its over-the-shoulder “messenger”-styling worked better walking through airports than my dual-strap, Thule backpack, which is more suited to bicycle commuting.

 My laptop slammed into the edge of one of the steps and slid down the remaining stairs.
-It only fell about three feet in total, but that was enough to stultify the computer's motherboard according to the Apple Genius with whom I spoke.
+It only fell about three feet in total, but that was enough to stultify the computer's motherboard, according to the Apple Genius with whom I spoke.

 They sent my laptop away and returned it only after I agreed to part with US$610.
-That's about a third of the machine's original cost and, more importantly, about three times the cost of a well-made, dependable laptop bag.
+That's about a third of the machine's original cost and, more importantly, about three times the cost of a well-made, dependable travel luggage.
 Lesson learned.